 That did not make it into the book.
 I don’t even know whose voice that is.
 It’s not that of Micah, Liar‘s protagonist.
-But I jotted that down in 2005 as the first spark of the book that was published as Liar two years later.
+But I jotted that down in 2005 as the first spark of the book that was published as Liar four years later.

 Yes, I was a bit late with Magic Lessons.
 From memory, I think I was no more than two weeks late, which is not too bad.
 Starting HTDYF when I did meant that after I’d sent off the first draft of Magic Lessons I could get back to work on it.
 And in between ML rewrites and copyedits and proofs and having to write the last book in the trilogy I kept going back to it.
 It was a wonderful respite from what I was supposed to be writing.2